kwoodman1970/InceptionU-Project2/README.md

 ### Installation

-Use the green `<> Code` button to either clone this repository or download the zip file.
+1. Use the green `<> Code` button to either clone this repository or download the zip file.

-Next, open a command shell and change to the `code/backend` directory.
+2. Open a command shell and change to the `code/backend` directory.
 Create a text file called `.env` with the following content:
 ```
 MAPBOX_ACCESS_TOKEN=null
 PORT=4201
 ```

-Next, install the necessary JavaScript packages by executing this command:
+3. Install the necessary JavaScript packages by executing this command:
 ```
 npm install
 ```

-Next, change to the `code/frontend` directory.
+4. Change to the `code/frontend` directory.
 Create a text file called `.env` with the following content:
 ```
 VITE_SERVER_URL_ROOT=http://localhost:4201
 ```

-Finally, install the necessary JavaScript packages by executing this command:
+5. Install the necessary JavaScript packages by executing this command:
 ```
 npm install
 ```